 GIB has won the World Computer Bridge Championship twice (1998 and 2000) It has not competed in World Computer Bridge Championship since 2002, when it withdraw during the round robin,

 The coding for GIB was sold to BBO many years ago but the original programmer, Matt Ginsberg, who wrote and understood all of the programming is no longer associated with development.
-Nobody at BBO seems to really understand some of the really complex coding so the changes to the program seem to be only ad hoc changes that fix a specific problem (and occasionally create other problems).
+Nobody at BBO seems to really understand some of the really complex coding so the changes to the program seem to be only ad hoc changes that fix a specific problem (and occasionally create other problems) and improve the GUI,

 GIB is a commercial software and this is the original version, not the version that is used for robot play at BBO.
-The orginal version (6.2) is frozen and has not been updated since 2002 by Matt Ginsberg.
+The orginal version (6.2) was frozen 2009 and has not been updated since then by Matt Ginsberg.